angular/angular/aio/content/guide/glossary.md

 Read about how to write template expressions in the [template expressions](guide/interpolation#template-expressions) section of the [Interpolation](guide/interpolation) guide.

-{@a template-input-variables}
+{@a template-input-variable}

 ## template input variable

 A _template input variable_ is a variable whose value you can reference _within_ a single instance of the template.
-It is preceded by the keyword `let` and used to provide an input in the template of a [structural directive](guide/structural-directives) (this would be the template of the HTML tag or component that the structural directive is attached to).

 You declare a _template input variable_ using the `let` keyword (`let hero`).

-You can use the same variable name again in the definition of other structural directives.
+It is used to provide an input in the template of a [structural directive](guide/structural-directives).
+This would be the template of the HTML tag or component that the structural directive is attached to.
+This template also defines the boundaries of the scope of the _template input variable_: you may reuse the same variable name again in the definition of other structural directives, as long as they have no overlap with the template of the initial one.

-Template _input_ and [_reference_](#template-reference-variable) variable names have their own namespaces.
+Note: template _input_ and [_reference_](#template-reference-variable) variable names have separate namespaces.
 The `hero` in `let hero` is never the same variable as the `hero` declared as `#hero`.

 Read more about _template input variable_ in the [Template input variables](guide/built-in-directives#template-input-variables) section of the [Built-in directives](guide/built-in-directives) guide.